What is the purpose of the test?

 How will the test be administered?

 One or two representatives from NFER will administer the tests in schools.
-NFER test administrators will be trained in and comply with all public health requirements in place at the time of testing (including the use of PPE) and will follow current Government advice and guidance in relation to Covid-19.
+NFER test administrators will comply with all public health requirements in place at the time of testing and will follow current Government advice and guidance in relation to COVID-19.
 All of NFER’s test administrators are trained teachers and have enhanced DBS checks.
 They will bring all the materials required for testing along with them on the day and they will take away with them the completed tests for NFER to mark.
 They will liaise with schools in advance of the administration to ensure that they understand and can follow any specific Covid-19 policies or protective measures that are in place at schools.

 What is the composition and timing of the tests?

 The English test will comprise a reading and a writing component.
 Both the English and maths tests will last one hour.
-The test has been carefully designed to be accessible to all students who are due to sit their GCSEs in summer 2021.
+The test has been carefully designed to be accessible to all eligible students.
 Students will be asked to make their best attempt at the whole test.
-The test has a look and feel that is similar to the GCSEs and the content of the test is based on the GCSEs to be awarded in summer 2021.
+The test has a look and feel that is similar to the GCSEs and the content of the test is based on the GCSEs to be awarded in summer 2022.

 What is the role of the marker?

-Markers must be able to commit to being available for the whole of the marking period: from 7 March to the end of 21 March 2021 and expect to work around 2-3 hours per day.
-Markers’ availability for an extended marking period to 2 April 2021 would also be desirable.
+Markers must be able to commit to being available for the whole of the marking period: from 13 March to the end of 27 March 2022 and expect to work around 2-3 hours per day.

-Applications should be submitted by completing NFER’s application form.
-The closing date for receipt is 3 January 2021.
+Applications should be submitted by completing NFER’s application form found here and the closing date for receipt is 12 December 2021.

 What is the remuneration rate?